Frequently Asked Questions

 If I'm not sure, can I book a consultation and then cancel it?

-No. If you aren’t sure if you need a behavior consultation, we are happy to answer any questions before you get going (though please remember that our prices are available directly on my website).
+No, but you can reschedule if you give us at least 24 hours notice.
+If you aren’t sure if you need a behavior consultation, we are happy to answer any questions before you get going (though please remember that our prices are available directly on our website).

 Booking a consultation blocks off a lot of time so other clients can’t get in.
-For in home consultations, it also blocks off travel time so Joey can get to his next clients on time.
-He begin preparing for your consultation right away!
-(Unless you book in the middle of the night in which case he’s likely asleep) In many cases, we might contact you to begin offering some initial management steps before our meeting.
-Your consultation starts before we even meet so we begin providing the service you paid me for right away.
+Joey begins preparing for your consultation right away!
+(Unless you book in the middle of the night in which case he’s likely asleep) Your consultation starts before we even meet so we begin providing the service you paid for right away.

 What if I don't need all the time for my session?
 Can I get refunded for the remaining time?